Geometric Visualizations of Single and Entangled Qubits: Mapping 2-Qubit States

 \section{Mapping 2-Qubit States}

-In this section we establish formulas for the mappings between the 1-qubit geometric parameters $s, \theta_1, \theta_2$; the 2-qubit pure-state column vector entries $\alpha, \beta, \gamma, \delta$; and the statepoints on the two 1-qubit Bloch circles and the 2-qubit annular torriod.
+In this section we establish formulas for the mappings between the 1-qubit geometric parameters $s, \theta_1, \theta_2$; the 2-qubit pure-state column vector entries $\alpha, \beta, \gamma, \delta$; and the statepoints on the two 1-qubit Bloch circles and 2-qubit annular toroid.

 Starting with the mapping between the geometric parameters and statepoints, consider the plotting of states for all possible $s$ values for the case $\theta_1= \theta_2=0$.
-As shown in Appendix \ref{proofSameRadius} and Fig. \ref{figMapping}(a), while $s$ ranges from $-\frac{1}{2}$ to $\frac{1}{2}$ either of the 1-qubit statepoints will move from the center of the Bloch Circle to the edge and back again along the vertical radius corresponding to $\theta=0$.
+As shown in Appendix \ref{proofSameRadius} and Fig.~\ref{figMapping}(a), while $s$ ranges from $-{1}/{2}$ to ${1}/{2}$ either of the 1-qubit statepoints will move from the center of the Bloch Circle to the edge and back again along the vertical radius corresponding to $\theta=0$.
 Each statepoint along this radius thus corresponds to two values of $s$ with the exception of the pure state $s=0$ statepoint at the edge.
 1-qubit statepoints for other angles from $-\pi$ to $\pi$ for each qubit are found by rotating this vertical radius to sweep out the full circle.
 The general two-to-one mapping of $s, \theta_1, \theta_2$ parameters and statepoints holds with the exception of the pure-state perimeter, where the mapping is one-to-one, and the maximally mixed point at the center, where there infinitely many choices of $\theta_1, \theta_2$ that map to this statepoint for the single qubits.

-To make the geometric mapping everywhere one-to-one, we first map the $s$ values when $\theta_1=\theta_2=0$ to statepoints on a vertical line in a one-to-one fashion as shown in Fig. \ref{figMapping}(b).
-Other values of $\theta_2$ are plotted by rotating this line about a central point below it to form an annulus, and other values of $\theta_1$ are plotted by rotating this annulus azimuthally about a vertical axis outside of it into the 3rd dimension to form the annular torroid shown in Fig. \ref{figSeparableTorus}.
+To make the geometric mapping everywhere one-to-one, we first map the $s$ values when $\theta_1=\theta_2=0$ to statepoints on a vertical line in a one-to-one fashion as shown in Fig.~\ref{figMapping}(b).
+Other values of $\theta_2$ are plotted by rotating this line about a central point below it to form an annulus, and other values of $\theta_1$ are plotted by rotating this annulus azimuthally about a vertical axis outside of it into the 3rd dimension to form the annular toroid shown in Fig.~\ref{figSeparableTorus}.

 To correlate the 2-qubit column-vector entries to this mapping, consider the following states $\ket{\chi_0}$ that map one-to-one to all possible values of $s$: